AdaCore/spark2014/lrm/source/subprograms.rst

 .. centered:: **Legality Rules**

 #.
-A ``global_item`` of a subprogram shall be stand alone variable object,
+A ``global_item`` of a subprogram shall be a stand alone variable object,
-   that is, it is not part of a larger object, or a state abstraction.
+   that is, it is not part of a larger object, or it shall be a state abstraction.

 #.
 Each ``mode_selector`` shall not occur more than once in a single
    ``global_specification``.